barcelonajug/JBCNConf-Mobile-App/README.md

-# Devoxx
+# JBCNConf

 **From developers, For developers**

-[Devoxx](https://beta.devoxx.com/) and [Voxxed Days](https://beta.voxxeddays.com) are a set of international conferences.
+[JBCNConf](https://www.jbcnconf.com/) is a set of international conferences.

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-This repository contains the code for the official Devoxx app, based on [Gluon Mobile](http://gluonhq.com/products/mobile/), for Android and iOS devices.
+This repository a Devoxx fork contains the code for the official JBCNConf mobile app, based on [Gluon Mobile](http://gluonhq.com/products/mobile/), for Android and iOS devices.

 ## Features